International Archive of Women in Architecture Center to host symposium at Virginia Tech

 The speakers and exhibitions are free and open to the public.

 The Cube at the Moss Arts Center will house the exhibition “30 x 30” from 10 a.m. to 4 p.m.
 March 25 and 26.
 The installation celebrates the first 30 years of the IAWA by showcasing the work of 30 women from the archives.
-Supporting the goals to increase awareness and record the formative history of women in architecture, the exhibition maps the range of the archive, offers a preview of the treasures within, and is a reminder of the urgency of saving collections otherwise too easily lost to time.
+Supporting the goals to increase awareness and record the formative history of women in architecture, the exhibition maps the full range of the archive, offers a preview of the treasures within, and is a reminder of the urgency of saving collections otherwise too easily lost to time.

 Special Collections, located on the ground floor of Newman Library, will display selected original items and papers from women of the IAWA archives from 10 a.m. to 4 p.m.
 March 25 and 26.